-Conditional Uses: The Board of Adjustment may establish additional requirements as needed.

-- (d) Screening.
+Conditional Uses: The Board of Adjustment may establish additional requirements as needed. - (d) Screening.
 Landscaping and screening shall be provided as required in Article 18. - (e) Lot, Yard, and Height Requirements.
-Lot and yard requirements shall be as for the Corridor Business (B-3) zone; however, the Lot Coverage requirements shall not apply.
+Lot and yard requirements shall be as for the Corridor Business (B-3) zone-except for the lot coverage requirement-.
 There shall be no height restriction except when a side or rear yard adjoins a residential zone, then a 3:1 height-to-yard ratio. - (f) Minimum open space.
 See Article 20 for additional open space regulations.